rtcharity/resources.eahub.org/content/events/clubs-fair.md

 The optimal approach to presenting EA at a Clubs Fair will vary between universities, size and age of group etc. This guide aims to compile the key ingredients for a successful Clubs Fair, according to different groups’ experiences.

 Many groups have produced their own guides for the Clubs Fair, which we reference below and list altogether under <a href="#indepth">‘In-depth Guides’</a>.
-We recommend you look through them in order to find the strategy which best suits the size and nature of your group, and matches how Clubs Fairs run at your universities.

 # Contents